joannathom/Favorite-Vacation-Locations/README.md

 CSV file from https://www.downloadexcelfiles.com/us_en/list-top-tourist-places-us#.ZBaO_HbMK5c&gsc.tab=0

 # Requirements:
-Before you do any of the below please activate your terminal to be in a virtual enviroment.
+Before you do any of the below please activate your terminal to be in a virtual enviroment:
-'python -m venv venv'
+ * 'python -m venv venv'
-'Source venv/scripts/activate' for Windows Computers
+ * 'Source venv/scripts/activate' for Windows Computers

 Use this code to  set up the requirements file:
 'pip freeze > requirements.txt'